grokify/grokify-articles/crystal-first-experience/crystal-first-experience.md

 # First Experience with Crystal: Using OpenAPI Generator built API client SDKs

 Last weekend I dived into Crystal for the first time, despite knowing about the language and being interested in it for a long time.
+In a weekend, I was successful using Crystal for the first time, [building my first shard](https://github.com/grokify/crystal-pingpong), [building an API client SDK](https://github.com/grokify/crystal-financialmodelingprep) [using OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator), and [calling the API client SDK](https://github.com/grokify/crystal-financialmodelingprep-example/blob/main/main.cr).
 Here's my a quick overview of my experience which was quite good overall.
 I wanted to write down my first impressions before they drift away.

 First off, I have a Ruby background from a while back and had published a few Gems, but had recently moved to Go for its static typing and ended up enjoying many other features.